orgarcia-cs/ATTiny10_3LED_BLINK/README.md

 the C64 though with the limitations above and a bunch of hardware support it probably would run around 0.5Mhz at best.

-Anything other than blinking an LED is gonna require a lot of single pin time multiplexing to do anything more complicated than blinking an LED so...
+Anything other than blinking an LED is gonna require a lot of single pin time multiplexing so...

 On that note, how about blinking THREE LEDs!

-There is an inbuilt Pulse Wave Modulation in most ATTiny chips and I think this includes two I don't like it much though because you cannot vary the duty cycle, and the frequency steps available are a bit limited so here is a software version of that so that it can run all three pins.
+There is an inbuilt Pulse Wave Modulation in most ATTiny chips and I think this includes two.
+I don't like it much though because you cannot vary the duty cycle, and the frequency steps available are a bit limited so here is a software version of that so that it can run all three pins.
 The idea is there is a larger pulse on/off cycle that are the blink speed and